Thomas Shortt – Chairman & CEO

 Michael works directly under the Treasurer of Meghan’s Foundation, and performs the day to day accounting and tax activities of the Foundation.
 He is also the Secretary and Vice-Chairman of the Board for the Foundation.

-Joseph and Eleanor Ochotny are the parents of three children, and grandparents to 2 girls.
-They live in the Lansdale area and have been associated with Meghan’s Foundation since its earliest days.
-They serve on the Board as Treasurers.
+Joseph Ochotny is the parent of three children, and grandparent to 2 girls.
+He and his wife Eleanor live in the Lansdale area and have been associated with Meghan’s Foundation since its earliest days.

 Joe and Eleanor have a public accounting and wealth management practice in North Wales, PA.